dridi/cashpack/tst/README.rst

     tst/common.sh: line 57: 16044 Aborted                 (core dumped) "$@"
     FAIL rfc7541_c_6_3 (exit status: 134)

-If that's really not enough, then all hail the mighty debugger.
+If that's really not enough, then all hail the mighty interactive debugger.

 Closing words
 -------------

-There are no unit tests in cashpack, and yet the library had a decent coverage of 90% at the time of the writing of this documentation's first revision.
+There are no unit tests in cashpack, and yet the library had a decent coverage of 90% [1]_ at the time of the writing of this documentation's first revision.
 That would be some average of lines of code functions and branches coverage if that even means anything.
 The code coverage of a test suite doesn't even necessary reflect the quality of the tests.

 It's just a numbers game and some kinds of *wossname* coverage are quite hard to quantify, like for example the infinite possibilities of decodable input,